dhelmr/bachelor-thesis/README.md

 You can list available decision engines with `./main.py list-de --short` or:

 ```
-❯ ./main.py list-de
+❯ ./main.py list-de --short

->>> one_class_svm <<<
+one_class_svm
-usage: one_class_svm [-h] [--gamma GAMMA] [--nu NU]
-                     [--kernel {rbf,poly,linear,sigmoid}]
-                     [--tolerance TOLERANCE] [--coef0 COEF0]
-                     [--max-iter MAX_ITER] [--shrinking SHRINKING]
-                     [--degree DEGREE] [--cache-size CACHE_SIZE]

-optional arguments:
-  -h, --help            show this help message and exit
-  --gamma GAMMA         Kernel coefficient for ‘rbf’, ‘poly’ and ‘sigmoid’
-                        kernels (default: 0.005)
-  --nu NU               An upper bound on the fraction of training errors and
-                        a lower bound of the fraction of support vectors.
-                        Should be in the interval (0, 1]. (default: 0.001)
-  --kernel {rbf,poly,linear,sigmoid}
-  --tolerance TOLERANCE
-                        Tolerance for stopping criterion. (default: 0.001)
-  --coef0 COEF0         Independent term in kernel function.
-It is only
-                        significant in ‘poly’ and ‘sigmoid’ (default: 0.0)
-  --max-iter MAX_ITER   Hard limit on iterations within solver, or -1 for no
-                        limit. (default: -1)
-  --shrinking SHRINKING
-                        Whether to use the shrinking heuristic. (default:
-                        True)
-  --degree DEGREE       Degree of the polynomial kernel function (‘poly’).
-                        Ignored by all other kernels. (default: 3)
-  --cache-size CACHE_SIZE
-                        Specify the size of the kernel cache (in MB).
-                        (default: 500.0)

->>> local_outlier_factor <<<
-usage: local_outlier_factor [-h]
+local_outlier_factor
-                            [--metric {minkowski,cityblock,cosine,euclidean,l1,l2,manhattan,braycurtis,canberra,chebyshev,correlation,dice,hamming,jaccard,kulsinski,mahalanobis,rogerstanimoto,russellrao,seuclidean,sokalmichener,sokalsneath,sqeuclidean,yule}]
-                            [--minkowski-p MINKOWSKI_P]
-                            [--leaf-size LEAF_SIZE]
-                            [--algorithm {auto,ball_tree,kd_tree,brute}]
-                            [--n-neighbors N_NEIGHBORS]

-optional arguments:
-  -h, --help            show this help message and exit
-  --metric {minkowski,cityblock,cosine,euclidean,l1,l2,manhattan,braycurtis,canberra,chebyshev,correlation,dice,hamming,jaccard,kulsinski,mahalanobis,rogerstanimoto,russellrao,seuclidean,sokalmichener,sokalsneath,sqeuclidean,yule}
-                        Distance metric that is used for LOF (default:
-                        minkowski)
-  --minkowski-p MINKOWSKI_P
-                        Parameter p when metric='minkowski' (default: 2)
-  --leaf-size LEAF_SIZE
-                        This canaffect the speed of the construction and
-                        query, as well as the memory required to store the
-                        tree.
-The optimal value depends on the nature of the
-                        problem. (default: 30)
-  --algorithm {auto,ball_tree,kd_tree,brute}
-                        Algorithm used to compute the nearest neighbors with
-                        LOF (default: auto)
-  --n-neighbors N_NEIGHBORS
-                        Number of neighbors to use by default for kneighbors
-                        queries.
-If n_neighbors is larger than the number of
-                        samples provided, all samples will be used. (default:
-                        20)

->>> autoencoder <<<
-usage: autoencoder [-h] [--training-epochs TRAINING_EPOCHS]
+autoencoder
-                   [--training-batch TRAINING_BATCH] [--layers LAYERS]
-                   [--activation {relu,sigmoid,softmax,softplus,softsign,tanh,selu,elu,exponential}]
-                   [--loss {mse,mae}] [--verbose]

-optional arguments:
-  -h, --help            show this help message and exit
-  --training-epochs TRAINING_EPOCHS
-  --training-batch TRAINING_BATCH
-  --layers LAYERS
-  --activation {relu,sigmoid,softmax,softplus,softsign,tanh,selu,elu,exponential}
-  --loss {mse,mae}
-  --verbose

 ```

-As you can see, feature extractors and decision engines can take additional CLI parameters.
+Without `--short`, more information will be printed.
+Then you can see, that feature extractors and decision engines can take additional CLI parameters.
 Those can just be added when specifying them in the `train` command (see examples below).

 ## Simulate traffic, detect anomalies and create evaluation report